By Beau Crosetto

 But this season for me it has been Pete Carroll and this incredible theme of taking unwanted and overlooked players and making them great assets on a playoff team.
 I cannot help but think about Jesus and his team and movement and how he did the same.

 As you lead your organizations, churches and ministries, can you see the overlooked people that God would see?
 Do you have any prostitutes, fishermen or murderers developing in your group?
 Or is your group filled with sure fire, tried and true people?

 If you don’t have some ragamuffins on your team and you are not excited about developing them into the person and witness that God sees them to be, you probably are missing the mark.
-Jesus takes risks on rough edged, young leaders and we need to as well.

 Remember most of us started here too!

 Who is your favorite “overlooked” character in the Bible that God used?
 Please let us know in the comments!